 Welcome to Academic Advising

-Beginning Monday, March 23rd until further notice- *ALL Advising Appointments will be conducted Remotely via Video Conferencing or Phone at this time.*
+Beginning Monday, March 23rd until further notice- *The Colleges of the Alamo Colleges District including Northwest Vista College are closed (campus is not open) and ALL Advising Appointments/ Services will be conducted remotely via Video Conferencing or Phone at this time.*

 The Advising, Career and Transfer Services (ACT) Team provides integrated academic and career services to students.
 NVC and the ACT team are committed to creating opportunities for student success.